-Football in Barcelona; Barcelona, the picturesque city on the Catalonian coast, is world famous for many reasons.
-Its incredible architecture has inspired countless paintings and other types of art; its beaches and resorts are popular destinations for tourists from all corners of the world, and cultural attractions such as Las Ramblas, the Basilica de la Sagrada Familia and the Parc Güell are some of the most iconic locations in Europe.
+Football in Barcelona; Barcelona, the picturesque city on the Catalan coast, is world famous for many reasons.
+Its incredible architecture has inspired countless paintings and other types of art; its beaches and resorts are popular destinations for tourists from all corners of the world, and cultural attractions such as Las Ramblas, the Sagrada Familia and Parc Güell are some of the most iconic locations in Europe.
 However, Barcelona is arguably best known for another form of art… Football.

 The history of football in Barcelona

 On October 22nd 1899, Joan Gamper, a Swiss football pioneer put out an advert outlining his intentions to create a football club in Barcelona.
 The advert attracted a good response, and a football club was formed fairly quickly.
 Playing in red and blue stripes, the same as Gamper’s hometown team FC Basel, the team won their first ever match against Hispania in 1900.